Q1. Fill in the Blanks:

-(iii) Lacks of nutrients in our diet over a long period cause deficiency diseases.
+(iii) Lack of nutrients in our diet over a long period causes deficiency diseases.

 (iv) Rice and potato are rich in protein.

-(vi) Peas, gram, soya beans and cottage cheese are a good source of proteins.
+(vi) Peas, gram, soya beans, and cottage cheese are good sources of proteins.

 (vii) A food item may contain more than one nutrient.

 Q3.
 Which vitamin is not present in milk?

 Q4.
 Write the deficiency disease that causes bleeding gums.

 Q5.
 Write the deficiency disease that is caused by the deficiency of iron in the diet.